 What’s Next in the Energy World?

-As usual, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly.
-Energy traders will also be focusing on the Baker Hughes data on rig count and the 2019 Q3 earnings, with a few S&P 500 members coming out with quarterly results.
+As global oil consumption plunges amid a supply glut, market participants will be closely tracking the regular releases to watch for signs that could indicate a rebound.
+In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - and the Baker Hughes data on rig count, will be on the energy traders' radar, plus the 2020 Q1 earnings, with a few energy biggies coming out with quarterly results.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report